Optimizing model-agnostic Random Subspace ensembles: Conclusions

 \section{Conclusions}

-We proposed a model-agnostic ensemble method based on the idea of averaging base models independently trained on feature subsets sampled from a Bernoulli distribution.
+We proposed a model-agnostic ensemble method that aggregates base models independently trained on feature subsets sampled from a Bernoulli distribution.
 We show that the parameters of the latter distribution can be trained using gradient descent even if the base models are not differentiable.
 The required iterative gradient computations can furthermore be performed efficiently by exploiting importance sampling.
-The resulting approach has interesting features: it is model agnostic, it can use any combination of differentiable loss function and regularization term, and it provides variable importance scores.
-Experiments show that PRSB improves over standard RSB, or is at least equivalent to it.
-On the simulated datasets, PRSB generally outperforms its competitors (RF, GBDT and EDA) both in terms of predictive performance and feature ranking quality.
-On the real problems, PRSB is competitive with RF and GBDT.
-We also showed that an appropriate regularization strategy allows PRSB to outperform the state-of-the-art GENIE3 in the inference of gene regulatory networks.
+The resulting approach uniquely combines several interesting features: it is fully model-agnostic, it can use any combination of differentiable loss function and regularization term, and it provides variable importance scores.
+Experiments show that PRS almost always improves over standard RS and is competitive with respect to RF, GBDT and RaSE, both in terms of predictive performance and feature ranking quality.
+We also showed that an appropriate regularization strategy allows PRS to outperform the state-of-the-art GENIE3 in the inference of gene regulatory networks.

-While we adopted an ensemble strategy, the same optimization technique, combining gradient descent and importance sampling, can be used to solve the feature selection problem as defined in (\ref{eq:optim_eda}) and addressed also by EDA.
+While we adopted an ensemble strategy, the same optimization technique, combining gradient descent and importance sampling, can be used to solve the feature selection problem as defined in (\ref{eq:optim_eda}) and addressed also by RaSE.
 It would be interesting to investigate this approach and compare it with the ensemble version explored in this paper.
 Note however that it would require to exploit a stronger learning algorithm, because it would not benefit from the ensemble averaging effect.
 Applying this technique, and its associated derivation of feature importance scores, on top of modern deep learning models would be also highly desirable given the challenge to explain these models.
-This would require however to develop specific strategies to reduce the non negligible computational burden of the approach.
+This would require however to develop specific strategies to reduce the non negligible computational burden that would arise when training multiple ensembles of deep, complex models.
 Finally, exploiting more complex feature subset distributions, beyond independent Bernoulli distributions, would be also very interesting but adapting the optimization strategy might not be trivial.